Course Descriptions

 Semester hours: 1

 This course is designed to acquaint the student with the basics of biostatistics and emphasizes how an understanding of these areas is important in clinical medicine.
 An understanding of biostatistics is important not only for analyzing the results of research, but also for understanding and reducing errors.
-This course centers on cases to illustrate pertinent concepts and prepares the student to be a responsible dispenser of medical resources and a knowledgeable consumer of the medical literature.
-Pitfalls and biases of both medical practice and publications as they relate to statistics are a major focus.
+The course centers on basic techniques of investigating the association of variables and significance of results in a clinical and epidemiological setting.

 Fall, Spring, and Summer Semester